Top 10 Factors That Affect Gold Prices in Australia

 · Festive Seasons

-When Diwali is approaching in India or Chinese New Year, the demand for gold jewellery increases worldwide.
+When Diwali is approaching in India or the Chinese New Year, the demand for gold jewellery increases worldwide.
 Australia, a significant gold exporter, feels the effects of these seasonal trends.
 These cultural practices highlight the importance of gold in celebrations.

 · Wedding Seasons